Available exclusively at our shop from this week: The kilometer filter for BYD vehicles!

 What to look for when buying a used car?
 Finding a trouble-free used car has nothing to do with luck.
 Everything you need when buying a used car is applying good research and investigative skills.
 Knowing what to check when buying a used car will avoid expensive automotive headaches down the road.

 Shopping for and finding the right used car is more challenging than finding and buying a new car.
 When you find a new car that meets your needs and budget, you just have to buy it.
-When you look for a used vehicle, you have to find one that’s for sale, has low enough mileage to be attractive, is in good shape, hasn’t been crashed, and has been serviced properly.
+When you look for a used vehicle, you have to find one that’s for sale, has low enough mileage to be attractive, is in good shape, hasn’t crashed, and has been serviced properly.
 Then, you have to evaluate the seller, ensuring that it’s not someone who’s going to rip you off.

 You have got familiar with basic tips about what to look for when buying a used car, now let’s discuss the importance of mileage, which is on the top of a used car checklist.